yxing999/Leetcode_Problems/DFS/698.Partition_to_K_Equal_Sum_Subsets/ReadMe.md

 ### 698.Patition to K Equal Sum Subsets:
 This is a general version of LC 473.
-This solution can serve as a template as all similar problem.
+This solution can serve as a template for all similar problem.

 Create an array `visited` to remember the elements we used.
 Build the subsets one by one: